torworx/rpc/README.md

-jQuery RPC
+RPC
 ==========

-A jQuery plugin that offers methods to communicate via Remote Procedure Calls (RPC) with Backend Servers.
+A Zento/jQuery plugin that offers methods to communicate via Remote Procedure Calls (RPC) with Backend Servers.